Pompeo Colonna: Revolutionary

 In 1526, Cardinal Pompeo Colonna became directly involved with European politics again.
 Both the Spanish and the French were furiously negotiating with Pope Clement VII for an alliance.
 In March the Spanish negotiators in Rome, Herrera and Sessa, invited Cardinal Pompeo to Rome, but he was ill and unable to come.
 They informed the Pope of this, so that he might know how much the Emperor esteemed Colonna.
 The Pope replied, loudly and angrily, that Colonna ought to be in Rome doing his business as a good ecclesiastic; since the Pope had never been the occasion for the Cardinal's absence, he would not beg for his return.
 Colonna was so informed by the Spanish, and he replied that he did not think he could come to Rome in safety, but if the Spanish ambassadors' interests required it, he would come and risk the Pope's wrath.

-On 22 May, the League of Cognac was signed by Francis I (who was just released from his captivity following the Battle of Pavia), Pope Clement VII, the Republic of Venice, Florence, and the Sforza of Milan, specifically to destroy the Imperial hold over Italy.
+On 22 May, the League of Cognac was originated by Francis I (who was just released from his captivity following the Battle of Pavia), Pope Clement VII, the Republic of Venice, Florence, and the Sforza of Milan, specifically to destroy the Imperial hold over Italy.
 The Emperor immediately sent an ambassador to Rome, Ugo Moncada, his Viceroy of Sicily, who arrived on 17 June.
 His instructions were to either get the Pope to agree to an alliance with the Empire instead of the League of Cognac, or else to set in motion a scheme of Pompeo Colonna to reduce the Pope to obedience by means of a revolution in Rome, which would detach Siena and Florence from his control.
 This plan was already known to the French Ambassador, Alberto Pio de Carpi, who informed King Francis on 24 June.
 He had also seen the proposed Spanish articles of capitulation, which he did not deem to be damaging to Francis' position.
 Despite several offers which Moncada presented the Pope if he would cooperate, the Pope refused all Moncada's offers.
 Moncada left Rome on 26 June, issuing dire warnings about the consequences of the Pope's obstinacy.
 He went immediately to the Colonna.